 The Company's financial instruments consist of Level I and II assets and Level III liabilities.
 Money market funds are highly liquid investments and are actively traded.
 The pricing information on these investment instruments are readily available and can be independently validated as of the measurement date.
 This approach results in the classification of these securities as Level 1 of the fair value hierarchy.
 For Level II instruments, the Company estimates fair value by utilizing third party pricing services in developing fair value measurements where fair value is based on valuation methodologies such as models using observable market inputs, including benchmark yields, reported trades, broker/dealer quotes, bids, offers and other reference data.
-Such Level II instruments typically include U.S. treasury, U.S. government agency securities and commercial paper.
-As of June 30, 2020, and December 31, 2019, the Company held, in addition to Level II assets, a contingent put option liability associated with the Loan Agreement with Oxford.
+Such Level II instruments typically include U.S. treasury, U.S. government agency securities, corporate debt securities and commercial paper.
+As of March 31, 2021, and December 31, 2020, the Company held, in addition to Level II assets, a contingent put option liability associated with the Loan Agreement with Oxford.
 See Note 5 "Long-Term Debt" for further description.
-The Company's estimate of fair value of the contingent put option liability was determined by using a risk-neutral valuation model, wherein the fair value of the underlying debt facility is estimated fair values is the estimated fair value of the default provisions, holding all other assumptions constant.
+The Company's estimate of fair value of the contingent put option liability was determined by using a risk-neutral valuation model, wherein the fair value of the underlying debt facility is estimated both with and without the presence of the default provisions, holding all other assumptions constant.
 The resulting difference between the two estimated fair values is the estimated fair value of the default provisions, or the contingent put option, which is included under other long-term liabilities on the Condensed Consolidated Balance Sheets.
-Changes to the estimated fair value of the interest income and other income (expense), net in the Condensed Consolidated Statements of Comprehensive Loss.
-The fair value of the underlying debt facility is estimated by calculating the expected cash flows in consideration of an estimated probability of default and expected recovery rate in default and discounting such cash flows back to t
+Changes to the estimated fair value of the underlying debt facility is estimated by calculating the expected cash flows in consideration of an estimated probability of default and expected recovery rate in default and discounting such cash flows back to the reporting date using a risk-free rate.